amiirbazzii/Expense-Tracker---Warp/.qoder/repowiki/en/content/API Reference/Expenses API.md

 - Implement pagination if needed (currently not implemented)
 - Leverage Convex indexes (`by_user`, `by_user_name`) for fast lookups
 - Memoize computed values (e.g., `monthlyData`) to avoid recalculation
+- Consider server-side filtering instead of client-side filtering for better performance

-No explicit pagination is implemented; all expenses for a month are fetched at once.
-For users with high transaction volume, consider adding cursor-based pagination in future versions.
+- For users with high transaction volume, consider adding cursor-based pagination in future versions

 ## Troubleshooting Guide
 Common issues and solutions: